ningwang2022/Optical-Modeling-of-Thin-Films/README.md

 ## Examples

 After we determine the optical parameters and thickness of each layer, we start our simulation by running `RunModeling.py`.
-Also, there are the setup information for each layer (metal electrodes are ignored for now)
+Also, there are the setup information for each layer (metal electrodes are ignored for now):

 ```python
 Device = [